hl7dk/website/FHIR-implementations-1.0.0.md

 ### QuestionAid
 QuestionAid is a questionnaire solution provided to support clinical reporting.
 The solution is a part of the Danish Region's Clinical Quality Development Program, called RKKP (DK: Regionernes Kliniske Kvalitetsudviklingsprogram) and is developed by Trifork.
 QuestionAid prefills questionnaires with all available information from national and local registers.
 FHIR is used as a data model to gather the information such as diagnosis, medicine, and generally available and relevant patient information, which makes it easier for the practitioners to fill out the rest.

+### Sundhedsplatformen
+Epic is the integrated electronic health system used by all hospitals in the Capital Region and Region Sjaelland in Denmark.
+Epic is a global implementer and contributor to global interoperability standards with production support for a broad range of FHIR functionality such as SMART on FHIR, FHIR's International Patient Access, HL7 CDS Hooks, HL7 FHIRcast.
+Specifically in Denmark, Epic is working closely with MedCom to support MedCom’s FHIR standards based on DkCore.
+Details of Epic's support of FHIR, including specifications and a testing sandbox, are publicly available at [OPEN Epic](open.epic.com).

 *Consent to share information about the applications is given by the owners.*